Accreditation

 As part of the application process, applicants will be required to show evidence of registration with their professional body, give details of their working environment, provide evidence of current professional indemnity insurance and be registered with the DBS online update service.

-Level Three training starts with an introductory training session which is delivered remotely.
-Following this, participants will work sequentially with four families (children aged between 5yrs and 18yrs) using the BUSS Model®, from the start to the end of the intervention.
+Following this, participants will work sequentially with four families and their children aged between 5yrs and 18yrs using the BUSS Model®, from the start to the end of the intervention.
 A BUSS® intervention typically comprises nine sessions over four months and it is likely that this part of the practicum will take about eighteen months to complete.

 Feedback from the Level Three Training